sstsimulator/sst-docs/docs/guides/features/checkpoint.md

 ### Short-term temporary limitations
 The following limitations are expected to be addressed in the coming months.
-* Checkpoint/restart is only supported for serial simulations
+* ~Checkpoint/restart is only supported for serial simulations.~ *This has been fixed in the SST-Core repository as of pull-request #1132*
-* Statistics are not checkpointed.
-On restart, any previously enabled statistics will be disabled.
+* ~Statistics are not checkpointed.
+On restart, any previously enabled statistics will be disabled.~ *This has been fixed in the SST-Core repository as of pull-request #1098.*
 * There is no way to query whether a particular Element supports checkpointing.
 * The target directory to write checkpoints to cannot be set.
-* The checkpoint period must be specified in simulated time rather than real (wall) time.
+* ~The checkpoint period must be specified in simulated time rather than real (wall) time.~ *This has been fixed in the SST-Core repository as of pull-request #1108.*
 * There are no options to limit the number of checkpoints kept.
 * SST serialization has support for standard C++ containers and containers of pointers but *not* a pointer to a container.
 * SST interfaces (SimpleNetwork, StandardMem) have not yet been made serializable so elements using them will not be able to generate checkpoints